ParadoxOrigins/MalScraper/README.md

 | payload.status | string | The current status of the anime (whether it is still airing, finished...) |

 ### Seasonal release data model

+**Note: If nothing is found for the given date, the current year/season releases list will be returned**

 | Property | Type | Description |
 | --- | --- | --- |